 - Print and export a summary to use in your appraisal

-The 1967 Abortion Act allows termination before 24 weeks of gestation if it:
+The 1967 Abortion Act allows TOP in England, Scotland and Wales before 24 weeks of gestation:

-- reduces the risk to a woman's life; or
+- If it reduces the risk to a woman's life; or

-- reduces the risk to her physical or mental health; or
+- If it reduces the risk to her physical or mental health; or

-- reduces the risk to physical or mental health of her existing children; or
+- If it reduces the risk to physical or mental health of her existing children; or

+Two medical practitioners must certify in good faith by signing form HSA1 (Certificate A in Scotland) that at least one of these criteria applies.
 Most terminations are performed under the second of these criteria.
-There is a general debate in political and public circles currently that the upper gestational age limit ought to be reduced from 24 weeks to 22 or 20.
-This is due to the realisation that advances in neonatal care are improving the survival rates of some premature infants born around this time, setting up an environment of moral concern that babies that could survive are having their lives ended.
+There is a general debate in political and public circles every so often that the upper gestational age limit ought to be reduced from 24 weeks to 22 or 20.
+This is due to the recognition of advances in neonatal care and improving the survival rates of some premature infants born around this time, setting up an environment of moral concern that babies who could survive are having their lives ended.
 4-dimensional ultrasound also appears to show 20-week gestation fetuses displaying complex behaviours, prompting a call for a shift from viability as the main criterion, towards sentience.
-Currently, the British Medical Association (BMA) does not favour a reduction in the gestational age limit for TOP.
+Currently, the British Medical Association (BMA) does not favour a reduction in the gestational age limit for terminations.
+This is based on the fact that there is no significant improvement in survival statistics for babies born under the age of 24 weeks.
+The BMA also supports the position that the need for two doctors to certify should be removed in the first trimester.

 There is no upper limit on gestational time if there is: